Dry shampoo: Clay

 Clay has been used throughout history as a form of dry shampoo.
-The Rhassoul clay, also known as red clay, originating from Morocco is traditionally used as a leave in shampoo and conditioner.
+Rhassoul clay, also known as red clay, originating in Morocco is traditionally used as a leave-in shampoo and conditioner.
 Due to its high absorbance of sebum, clay is often used as a remedy for dandruff and seborrhea.
 Such properties of clay stem from its colloidal particle size and crystalline structure.
 Even though clay is generally considered to be a natural non-toxic material, it should not be stored in metal containers due to its retention of heavy metals.

 For animals

 In addition to the liquid shampoos, there are dry shampoos available for pets with fur.
 The waterless-foaming shampoo is applied directly into the fur of the pet without the need to pre-wet or rinse the pet after application.
 These shampoos often contain a combination of detergents, antimicrobial agents, and surfactants.
-Certain conditioners may also contain additional agents such as Melaleuca oil for the treatment of fleas.
-The foaming component of the shampoo comes from a pressurized gas such as carbon dioxide mixing with a foaming liquid.
+Certain conditioners may also contain additional agents, such as Melaleuca oil, for the treatment of fleas.
+The foaming component of the shampoo comes from a pressurized gas, such as carbon dioxide, mixing with a foaming liquid.
 Once the foam is applied to the fur, the foam needs to be worked in vigorously before being wiped off.

 Proper application

-The product is applied to the scalp or roots of the hair, either through aerosol form or directly applying the powder, the powder within the product is allowed to sit on the hair for an extended period of time, and then the powder is massaged or brushed through the scalp.
-Allowing the product to sit in the hair before brushing it out allows more time for the product to absorb the sebum oils in the hair and brushing out the product would reduce the powder's potentially noticeable appearance.
+The product is applied to the scalp or roots of the hair, either through aerosol form or directly applying the powder, the powder in the product is allowed to remain on the hair for an extended period of time, and then the powder is massaged or brushed through the hairs.
+Allowing the product to sit in the hair before brushing it out allows more time for the product to absorb the sebum oils in the hair, and brushing out the product would reduce the powder's potentially noticeable effect.